In a recent study from the University of Massachusetts Dartmouth, researchers found that social media use among Fortune 500 companies has slowed down.

 - Facebook notes suck compared to blog posts – there is no comparison between the two.
 Besides, Facebook Notes hardly get read, right?

-- They own the content – of course you could download the content if you wanted to, but why go through the hassle when you can publish the content on your site?
+- Facebook owns the content – of course, you could download the content if you wanted to, but why go through the hassle when you can publish the content on your site?

 Facebook is great for deepening your engagement with your readers, but it should never replace blogging.
 Ever!

 While most Fortune 500 companies haven’t caught onto the importance of blogging, those that have can teach you a lot.
 From friendly, engaging posts to vibrant communities, their blogs have a thing or two to teach us.